-This pictures and/or videos will help you provide adequate and substantial information about whatever claims you have file later
+These pictures and/or videos will help you provide adequate and substantial information about whatever claims you have filed later

 You should also make sure that you have as many copies of receipts as possible.
 Having this will help your insurance claims go faster and help you avoid having to wait a long time before your loan application is rejected or accepted.

 Once you have your inventory list, it is time for you to get tenant insurance.
 It is advisable that you keep your inventory safe and well-protected from damage.
 If possible, make an electronic copy of the list and store it in an external drive or on cloud storage.
 This will help you avoid misplacing the list in the first place.

 You should also try to update the list as frequently as possible especially when you make new purchases and do away with your old things.

 If you are looking to get tenant insurance, the steps vary from insurance company to insurance company and it is best to take a look at a lot before settling for one.
 If you are looking to compare prices among different insurance companies then you should check out